oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 To use cx_Oracle 8 with Python and Oracle Database you need:

 - Python 3.5 and higher.
-Older versions of cx_Oracle may work with older versions of Python, for example see :ref:`Installing cx_Oracle in Python 2
+Older versions of cx_Oracle may work with older versions of Python.
-  <python2>`

 - Oracle Client libraries.
 These can be from the free `Oracle Instant Client